patheros/PathSetManuals/modules/Orchestrator.md

 9. **End of Cycle Output** - Is high for one sample when the sequence ends.
 10. **New Sequence Input** - Creates a new pattern for that arm.
 11. **New Sequence Button** - Creates a new pattern for that arm.
-12. **Arm Mode** - Toggles if the arm is outputing modulation vs gates
+12. **Arm Mode** - Toggles if the arm is outputting modulation vs gates
 13. **Arm Length** - Controls how fast the arm's pattern repeats.
 14. **Arm Rate** - Controls the rate of the arm's pattern.
 15. **A Output** - Nearest modulation or gate output for that arm.